Contact us: Travel Insurance

 Dealing with the loss of a loved one can be very difficult.
 As well as the emotional upheaval of coping with a death, you may have financial matters to take care of.

-Please call us on to set up an authorised caller.
-An authorised caller can only be added by a current policyholder or policy administrator.
+Please note, an authorised caller can only be added by a current policyholder or policy administrator.

 Power of attorney